excalibur1234/pacui/README.md

 Since there is only one package found in the Manjaro repositories when searching for "cantat", the list view is skipped and you are immediately prompted to install "cantata".

 ## Recommended Settings
+It is highly recommended to use an utility, which notifies the user about available updates alongside of PacUI.
+Such a lightweight utility is for example [update-notifier](https://github.com/Chrysostomus/update-notifier).

 Along with PacUI the following settings are recommended:

 ### Fancy List View